PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 - Ability to use an [external ClickHouse provider](/docs/self-host/configure/using-altinity-cloud).
 We’ve [partnered with Altinity to help support larger installations](/marketplace/altinity).
 - Support for ClickHouse sharding and replication [in our helm chart](/docs/self-host/runbook/clickhouse/sharding-and-replication).
 This allows leveraging more machines for faster queries.
-- Upgrading to ClickHouse 21.11: ClickHouse is changing rapidly and each new release is bringing in new performance improvements.
+- (Expected in 1.35.0) Upgrading to ClickHouse 21.11: ClickHouse is changing rapidly and each new release is bringing in new performance improvements.

 ## What’s next?